moinakg/pcompress/README.md

     To operate as a full pipe, read from stdin and write to stdout: pcompress -p ...

-    Attempt Rabin fingerprinting based deduplication on chunks: pcompress -D ...
+    Attempt Rabin fingerprinting based deduplication on a per-chunk basis: pcompress -D ...
-       pcompress -D -r ... - Do NOT split chunks at a rabin boundary.
-Default is to split.

     Perform Delta Encoding in addition to Identical Dedup: pcompress -E ... - This also implies '-D'.
 This performs Delta Compression